groundswellaudio/weave/README.md

 weave avoid cumbersome inheritance hierarchies to favor non-intrusive polymorphism and templates.
-The `widget_ref` and `widget_box` types encapsulate any types deriving from the `widget_base` class, which contains only its position and size.
+The `widget_ref` and `widget_box` types encapsulate any types deriving from the `widget_base` class, which contains only its identifier, position and size.

 ```cpp
 struct button : widget_base {